gsm1011/hadoop.admin/manuscript/chapter6.md

 ![Host Registration for the Hadoop Cluster<span data-label="fig:host.registration"></span>](images/5163os_06_17.png)

-By clicking the “Next” button, we will go the a webpage to choose the services to install as shown in Figure [fig:choose.services].
+By clicking the "Next" button, we will go the a webpage to choose the services to install as shown in Figure [fig:choose.services].

 ![Choose Services to Install<span data-label="fig:choose.services"></span>](images/5163os_06_18.png)

-By default, all the services are selected to installed, we can make changes based on the requirements and then click the “Next” button.
+By default, all the services are selected to installed, we can make changes based on the requirements and then click the "Next" button.
 We will go to a webpage of to assign hosts as masters, slaves and clients, as shown in Figure [fig:assign.masters].